 While various design considerations make it extremely difficult to evaluate timing accurately, academic works typically address geometric and graph-theoretic aspects that are also challenging for commercial tools.
 Indeed, signal paths that detour a lot typically have greater delay than "straight" paths.
 A simple but non-trivial objective function is given by the total geometric path length (gate delays can be added easily to such formulations).
-To this end, algorithms that directly attempt to "straighten" critical paths by optimizing geometric path lengths have been proposed [31] and extended to more realistic delay objectives.
+To this end, algorithms that directly attempt to "straighten" critical paths by optimizing geometric path lengths have been proposed [36] and extended to more realistic delay objectives.
 During such optimization they must ensure that sub-critical paths do not overtake currently-critical paths.
 These algorithms need only the infrastructure to evaluate the criticality of paths and are accessible to academic groups.

-Physical synthesis is a synergistic attempt at design closure via simultaneous placement and logical transforms [23, 42, 39].
-While interesting work on Physical Synthesis, with empirical results, already appeared at conferences [36], no replicable timing results are given.
-In Physical Synthesis, concerns about ignoring transition time are alleviated by interleaving placement transforms with calls to netlist buffering [23].
+Physical synthesis is a synergistic attempt at design closure via simultaneous placement and logical transforms [27, 48, 45].
+While interesting work on Physical Synthesis, with empirical results, already appeared at conferences [42], no replicable timing results are given.
+In Physical Synthesis, concerns about ignoring transition time are alleviated by interleaving placement transforms with calls to netlist buffering [27].
 However, this raises two additional concerns: the netlist or gate sizes may change from one iteration to the next, and regions of the chip may become over utilized, thus requiring powerful legalization methods.
-An alternative method is to perform the placement optimization within a "virtual buffering" mode [42].
+An alternative method is to perform the placement optimization within a "virtual buffering" mode [48].
 This allows the placement engine to operate on a constant netlist (buffers are not inserted) with a timing analysis mode that minimizes excessive slope effects and correctly accounts for buffer delays.
-In a gainbased synthesis environment [39] this problem is converted into the task of maintaining the gain on each cell.
+In a gain-based synthesis environment [45] this problem is converted into the task of maintaining the gain on each cell.
 While the netlist does not change, the sizes of the cells may change (to maintain gain), leading to the need for strong legalization techniques.
 In either case, transition-time effects may lead to 5-10% larger gate area and further challenges for the TDP engine.
+Timing optimizations during placement must also look at the effects of physical synthesis on the design.
+Results in Table 10 show that physical synthesis transforms after placement significantly affects the timing of a design.

-It may be unrealistic to develop a Physical Synthesis environment in academia in the near future because the narrower task of timingdriven placement seem to be hitting serious roadblocks.
+It may be unrealistic to develop a Physical Synthesis environment in academia in the near future.
+Moving beyond the simple task of timing-driven placement is challenging, much of the basic infrastructure needed to support academic research (i.e., static timing analysis and high quality benchmarks) is not currently available.
 However, we do envision a set of benchmarks with valid timing constraints, multiple clock-domains and of representative size.
 This requires access to gate-delay libraries (.lib) and technology files (LEF).
 Finally, there needs to be a way to independently verify the timing results of the placements.
-Some necessary infrastructure may be provided by recent efforts at Si2 that resulted in downloadable software such as OLA [44] and OpenAccess [43], but path-based STA is still missing.
-The descriptions below are adapted from [44, 43].
+Some necessary infrastructure may be provided by recent efforts at Si2 that resulted in downloadable software such as OLA [50] and OpenAccess [49], but path-based STA is still missing.
+The descriptions below are adapted